Frequently Asked Questions

 • They are just a starting point for a conversation: The standards are not definitive or prescriptive.
 Instead, they should be seen as a helpful "stake in the ground" to begin thinking about retirement income.
 They are best used as a tool to guide discussions, with proper financial planning tailored to each individual’s goals and situation.

-You can adjust the standards of living income requirements for my own circumstances using the Retirement Budget Calculator.
+You can adjust the standards of living income requirements for your own circumstances using the Retirement Budget Calculator.

 • This provides a quick and easy way to allow for your own personal circumstances and preferences without already having a budget, while still using the Retirement Living Standards as a foundation.